- 2 pounds new potatoes, scrubbed

 - Extra grated cheese

-- One 2-ounce bag potato chips (the wackier the flavor, the better)
+- 1 2-ounce bag potato chips (the wackier the flavor, the better)

 - 2 tablespoons minced fresh chives